tonyyxliu/CUHKSZ-CSC4005/docs/docker_installation_guide.md

 # Here, you need to set the <IMAGE ID> as the one displayed as the result of `docker images`, 2306fd2cb44f in this case
 # Here, we bind port 22 of the docker container to the host machine as port 2222, so that we can SSH to the container through port 2222
 docker run -it -d -p 2222:22 --gpus all --name csc4005 <IMAGE ID>
+# If you want to mount a shared folder to the container, please add --volume flag
+docker run -it -d -p 2222:22 --gpus all --name csc4005 --volume /path/host/directory:/path/container/directory <IMAGE ID>

 # Check the docker container instance created just now
 docker container ps